Manmadhan (film)

-Manmadhan was received favourably and had a blockbuster run at the box office for over 150 days at the time of its release.
-It was remade in Kannada as Madana (2006).
+Manmadhan opened theatrically on 12 November 2004, coinciding with Diwali.
+It was received favourably and had a blockbuster run at the box office for over 150 days at the time of its release.
+The film was remade in Kannada as Madana (2006).

 Plot

 Madhan Kumar is an auditor by profession, who lives in Chennai and also learns music part-time in a college.
 Mythili, a naive woman, also learns music from the same college.
-She gets scared upon seeing Madhan Kumar one day because she happens to witness a dream of her getting raped by him.
+She gets scared upon seeing Madhan one day because she happens to witness a dream of her getting raped by him.
 Later on, she realises his kind nature and they both become friends.

-However, Madhan Kumar also has an arrogant and psychotic personality under the pseudonym Manmadhan, through which he hunts and kills morally corrupt girls in the city by seducing them before rendering them unconscious using chloroform.
+Madhan is secretly a serial killer under the pseudonym "Manmadhan", who hunts and kills seemingly immoral girls in the city by seducing them before rendering them unconscious using chloroform.
 He burns the girls' corpses and stores their ashes in bottles with their respective names.
 Whenever he intends to kill a girl by seducing her, he suffers a nosebleed.
+In similar way he kills a psychiatrist, a girl in cafe, a train passenger and few other immoral girls.
 The media attention turns towards the case of missing girls, and Chennai's new ACP Deva takes the charge to find the person behind the crimes.

-One day, Mythili finds Madhan Kumar riding a bike with a girl as pillion.
-On the next day, Mythili gets shocked to see the news that the girl whom she spotted with Madhan Kumar has gone missing.
-Mythili thinks that Madhan Kumar is behind the crimes in the city and informs Deva about Madhan Kumar's whereabouts.
-Thus, Madhan Kumar gets arrested.
+One day, Mythili finds Madhan riding a bike with a girl as pillion.
+The next day, Mythili gets shocked to see the news that the girl whom she spotted with Madhan has gone missing.
+Mythili thinks that Madhan is behind the crimes in the city and informs Deva about Madhan's whereabouts.
+Thus, Madhan gets arrested.

-During the investigation, Madhan Kumar reveals that it was none other than his younger twin Madhan Raj responsible for killing erotic and corrupt girls under the pseudonym Manmadhan.
-The story then moves to a flashback where Madhan Raj and Madhan Kumar were affectionate with each other.
-They lived with their maternal uncle Puncture Pandiyan in Madhampatty in the outskirts of Coimbatore district, as both of their parents had died years ago.
-While Madhan Kumar was brave, intelligent and practical, Madhan Raj was innocent and sentimental.
-While Madhan Kumar went to study for auditorship in Chennai, Madhan Raj moved to Coimbatore to study in an engineering college.
+During interrogation, Madhan reveals that his younger twin brother Madhan Raj is responsible for the murders.
+The story then moves to a flashback.
+Madhan Raj and Madhan Kumar lived with their maternal uncle Puncture Pandiyan in Madhampatty in the outskirts of Coimbatore district, as their parents had died years ago.
+While Kumar was brave, intelligent and practical, Raj was innocent and sentimental.
+While Kumar went to study for auditorship in Chennai, Raj moved to Coimbatore to study in an engineering college.
 There, he became very close and friendly with his hostel roommate Bobby, and fell in love with his classmate Vaishnavi, who also reciprocated his feelings upon seeing his good nature.
-However, Madhan Raj's senior friend Ravi informed him that Vaishnavi was having an illicit affair with her relative Seenu, who also studied in the same college.
-He did not trust him and in anger he beat Ravi.
-When Madhan Raj confronted Vaishnavi, she got angry and thought that he did not trust her.
+However, Raj's senior friend Ravi informed him that Vaishnavi was having an illicit affair with her relative Seenu, studying in the same college.
+He did not believe him and instead beat up Ravi.
+When Raj confronted Vaishnavi, she reprimanded him for not trusting her.